gravitee-io/gravitee-policy-transformheaders/README.md

 * Headers added/appended by this policy can be removed
 * Whitelisting applies to headers added/appended by this policy

+### Native Kafka API Support
+For Native Kafka APIs, the transform-headers policy operates on Kafka record headers instead of HTTP headers.

+**Key differences for Native Kafka APIs:**
+* Headers are stored as Kafka record headers
+* Header values are stored as Kafka `Buffer` objects
+* Append headers functionality is **not supported** for Native Kafka APIs

 ## Usage